Elusive phase transition in the replica limit of monitored systems: Derivation of the weak measurement equations

-We now focus on the scaling limit $\Delta t \to 0$.
-To do so, we need an explicit form of the operators $K_{\pm}$.
-For simplicity, we focus on the situation when only one operator $O$ is being monitored, the generalisation being straightforward.
+For the continuous limit $\Delta t \to 0$, we need an explicit form of the operators $\hat K_{\pm}$.
+For simplicity, we focus on the situation when only one operator $\hat O$ is being monitored, the generalisation being straightforward.
 Let us first consider the explicit form of the system and ancilla Hamiltonian $\mathcal{S} + \mathcal{A}$.
 We take

-Choosing $\sigma_y$ as the operator on the ancilla is the simplest way to achieve monitoring.
+Choosing $\hat \sigma_y$ as the operator on the ancilla is the simplest way to achieve monitoring.
 The scaling limit is achieved taking $\lambda \to \infty$ and $\Delta t \to 0$ but in such a way that $\gamma = \lambda^2 \Delta t$ is kept constant where the rate $\gamma$ parameterises the strength of the measurements.
 With this choice, expanding to the order $O(\Delta t)$, we have

-From the definitions of $K_{\pm}$, we thus obtain
+From the definitions of $\hat K_{\pm}$, we thus obtain

 In order to compute the norm, we expand

 Therefore, we have